Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Nilpotent totally groups

 \subsection{Totally \unram \texorpdfstring{$p$}{TEXT}-groups}

 Every nilpotent group is a direct product of $p$-groups.
 Thus Propositions \ref{prop-quot} and \ref{prop-prod} show that a nilpotent group is totally \unram if and only if its Sylow $p$-subgroups are totally \unram.
 It is therefore of interest to understand totally \unram $p$-groups.
+We classify totally \unram $p$-group of rank at most $5$ starting with rank at most $4$.